cheatham1/SoftwareBook/take_a_look_at_the_data.md

 ## Plotting

 Now let's take a closer look at what is going on when you plot the results of the analysis.
-So when you run

     python PlotResults.py Configurations/PlotConf_WZAnalysis.py